meza/trance-stack/README.md

 **You do not need to start the dev server before running the tests.**

 Playwright will start the dev server for you.
-It is configured in the `<root_directory>/playwright.config.ts` file right at the bottom:
+It is configured in the `playwright.config.ts` file right at the bottom:

 ```ts